khaledk2/ansible-role-omero-web/README.md

 - `omero_web_systemd_requires`: A list of strings with additional service names to appear in systemd unit file "Requires" statements.
 Default empty/none.

 Python 3 only parameters.
+- `python_version`: Variable used in the `ansible-role-python3-virtualenv` and for the `omero_web_python_requirements_ice_package`.
+Use this variable for both omero-server and omero-web to upgrade/downgrade the python version in the virtualenvs the server/web are running in.
+Default is `"3.12"`.
+Supported versions are `"3.12"`, `"3.11"`.
 - `omero_web_python_addons`: List of additional Python packages to be installed into virtualenv

 The [omero-web-apps](https://galaxy.ansible.com/ome/omero_web_apps) role has been merged into this role for Python 3 deployments.